PARAÍSO – AN ENCOUNTER WITH FINE ARTS STUDENTS

 2025 FESTIVAL

-This year, the Fine Arts Faculties of the Universities of Vigo (Pontevedra campus) and Salamanca will be repeating the experience, with the Complutense University of Madrid joining in for the first time, with five selected films.
+That year, the Fine Arts faculties of the universities of Vigo (Pontevedra campus) and Salamanca repeated their experience, joined for the first time by the Complutense University of Madrid, with five artworks selected.

-Habitar todos los mundos posibles, Un crisol de destellos and Reparar el dolor (Inhabiting all possible worlds, A crucible of sparks and Repairing the pain).
-These are the titles under which the films from each of the three participating faculties in Paraíso have been grouped.
-In total, there are fourteen movies—five from Pontevedra and Madrid each, and four from Salamanca—that will be screened with the creators attending on Friday, 6 June at 11 a.m. at the Filmoteca de Galicia.
-In addition to the screening, students will get the chance to attend the masterclass given by Carlos Castillo on Saturday morning, the 7th, on Venezuelan avant-garde cinema.
-On Sunday, the last day of the festival, they will take part in a gathering with students and artists where they will be able to share their experiences at (S8).
+Habitar todos los mundos posibles (Inhabiting all possible worlds), Un crisol de destellos (A crucible of shimmers) and Reparar el dolor (Repair the pain) were the three titles that the films from each of the three participating faculties in Paraíso were grouped under.
+In total, there were fourteen pieces (five each from Pontevedra and Madrid, and four from Salamanca) that were projected with the creators and international programmers attending on Friday, 6th June at 11 a.m. at the Filmoteca de Galicia.
+In addition to this screening, the students got the chance to attend the masterclass given by Carlos Castillo on Saturday the 7th in the morning about Venezuelan avant-garde cinema.
+On Sunday, the last day of the festival, they took part in a gathering with students and artists where they were able to share their experience at (S8).